 Watch Now: 6 Ways to Make a Better Veggie Burger

-- Veggie burgers need a binder to hold them together.
-Other than eggs, some common binders are wheat germ, bread crumbs, oats, or ground flaxseeds mixed with water.
-Eggs are the most common and effective, and egg replacers also work well for vegan veggie burgers.
+Veggie burgers need a binder to hold them together.
+Think of it as the glue that makes the patty's ingredients stick.
 Check to make sure that the recipe you use has a binder included in the ingredients list.

-- You can use just about any kind of bean or legume to make a veggie burger – kidney beans, soy beans, and lentils work well.
-Black bean burgers are quite popular, but pinto beans or even white beans have a more neutral flavor if you're adding your own spices.
+Though not essential, beans are common in veggie burgers because they're a great source of protein.
+You can use just about any kind of bean or legume to make a veggie burger but some work out better than others.
+Kidney beans, soy beans, and lentils work well and black bean burgers are quite popular.
+If you're adding spices, you can also go with pinto beans or even white beans, which have a more neutral flavor.

-- Because they are so much lower in fat, veggie burgers don't have the same natural juices and fat that a beef burger has, so you need to oil your grill to prevent veggie burgers from sticking.
-Clean your grill, scraping off any bits and pieces.
+Veggie burgers are much lower in fat and don't have the same natural juices found in beef burgers.
+For this reason, it's essential that you oil your grill before lighting it to prevent veggie burgers from sticking.
+Start off by cleaning your grill to scrape off any bits and pieces left behind from your last cookout.
 Then, take a paper towel dipped in oil and rub it thoroughly across the grates.
 Alternatively, spray your grill with a non-stick cooking spray.

-- Don't want the hassle of grilling, but like the taste of grilled veggie burgers?
-Add a dash or two of liquid smoke into the mix, or try using a small indoor kitchen grill.
+If you don't want the hassle of grilling, but enjoy the taste of grilled veggie burgers, add a dash or two of liquid smoke into the mix.
+You can also try using a small indoor kitchen grill.